pinout-xyz/Pinout.xyz/src/tr/translate/display-o-tron-hat.md

 -->
 # Display-o-Tron HAT

 Display-o-Tron HAT uses both SPI and I2c to drive the LCD display, backlight and touch.
-However both of these busses can be shared with other devices.
+However both of these buses can be shared with other devices.

 To get the HAT set up and ready to go you can use the one-line product installer: